-The Local Authorities (Standing Orders) (England) Regulations 2001 and Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015 provide that the functions of dismissal of, and taking disciplinary action against, a member of staff must be discharged by the head of the paid service (the Chief Executive) or an officer nominated by him/her.
-However, this provision does not apply to the posts identified in paragraph 2.1 above (chief officers) and the Council's constitution currently provides that these functions in relation to the Chief Executive and some other senior posts are discharged on behalf of the Full Council by the Employment Committee (subject to the requirements set out in paragraph 2.9.1 and 2.9.2 above).
+The Local Authorities (Standing Orders) (England) Regulations 2001 and Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015 provide that the functions of dismissal of, and taking disciplinary action against, a member of staff must be discharged by the head of the paid service (the Chief Executive and Director of Resources) or an officer nominated by him/her.
+However, this provision does not apply to the posts identified in paragraph 2.1 above (chief officers) and the council's constitution currently provides that these functions in relation to the Chief Executive and Director of Resources and some other senior posts are discharged on behalf of the Full Council by the Employment Committee (subject to the requirements set out in paragraph 2.9.1 and 2.9.2 above).

-The Employment Committee was established by Full Council to discharge all functions in relation to the terms and conditions of employment of all staff including chief officers.
+The Employment Committee was established by Full Council to discharge all functions in relation to the terms and conditions of employment of all staff, including chief officers.

-Section 42 of the Act provides that the function of approving an Annual Pay Policy Statement may not be delegated to a committee, therefore the function of the Employment Committee in this regard is to recommend a Pay Policy Statement to Full Council for approval.
+Section 42 of the Act provides that the function of approving an annual pay policy statement may not be delegated to a committee, therefore the function of the Employment Committee in this regard is to recommend a pay policy statement to Full Council for approval.